vcheng19/Game/README.md

 Main class file: Main.java

-Data (non Java) files needed:angrySponge.png, background.png, boss.png, gameover.png, hearts.png, nextlevel.png, pizza.png, pizzabox.png, spongebob1.png, start.png, win.png
+Data (non Java) files needed: angrySponge.png, background.png, boss.png, gameover.png, hearts.png, nextlevel.png, pizza.png, pizzabox.png, spongebob1.png, start.png, win.png

 How to play the game: X to shoot, arrow keys to move
 		      You move onto the next level when all the little pizzas are caught You win the game when you beat the boss.
 		      Game Over when you either run out of lives or run out of time.
 		      You cannot shoot when you've just been hit or if you are currently shooting.

 Keys/Mouse input: X to shoot, arrow keys to move